-Presentation, Journal paper review, Project report, Poster preparation, Prototype or Product Demonstration, graded computerized quizzes, surprise tests etc (as applicable).
-Three (or more) assessments for 10 marks each may be conducted periodically, spread out through the semester and reflected in the course plan.
+Journal paper review, Group Presentation, Project report, Poster preparation, Prototype or Product Demonstration etc (as applicable).
+Three to five assessments for 10 marks each may be conducted periodically, spread out through the semester and reflected in the course plan.

 11.2.
-Question Paper Pattern- Theory and Theory component of embedded courses
+Question Paper Pattern for Theory and Theory component of embedded courses a) Continuous Assessment Tests (CAT I and CAT -II)

-Question paper pattern for MAT will be based on the patterns shown in Table 7(a and b) and shall be informed to students by the course handling faculty.
+Question paper pattern for CAT I and II will be based on the patterns shown in Table 7 (a and b) and shall be informed to students by the course handling faculty.

-Table 7 : Question Paper patterns for Theory/theory components a) Mid-Term Assessment Test (MAT)
+Table 7: Question Paper patterns for theory/theory components b) End Semester Examinations

 Question paper pattern 1 Marks 2 Marks 5 Marks 10 Marks 15 Marks Total Marks

-Α E 5 5 - 5 1x10 -
+A 5 5 1x10 -

-A J 3 2x10 -
+A 5 3 3 3 2x10 -

 В 50 - - - - 50 Marks

 С 20 - - - 2

 D 20 15 - - -